-- 6.30 In weighing the conflict with the development plan, it is also recognised that the woodland to the rear has historically provided a well-defined buffer to the open countryside beyond, and the settlement boundary in this location does appear arbitrary on the ground.
+- 6.30 The proposed house is located outside the settlement boundary of Pangbourne, and ordinarily this conflict with the development plan would attract substantial weight against granting permission in the planning balance.
+However, it was concluded by the Inspector on the previous appeal that the residential development on this site would accord with the aims of these policies related to directing development to accessible locations, and consequently the appeal was not dismissed on this ground.
+This directly related appeal conclusion is a very significant material consideration unique to this particular case and set of circumstances. - 6.31 In weighing the conflict with the development plan, it is also recognised that the woodland to the rear has historically provided a well-defined buffer to the open countryside beyond, and the settlement boundary in this location does appear arbitrary on the ground.
 When considering the application as a whole it is considered the proposal would not give rise to any material planning harm, the proposal having successfully addressed the technical objections maintained by the Inspector at appeal.
-There is a small public benefit in terms of providing an additional dwelling to the housing stock. - 6.31 Therefore, in the unique circumstances of this case, the application is considered to be an acceptable departure from the development plan.
+There is a small public benefit in terms of providing an additional dwelling to the housing stock. - 6.32 Therefore, in the unique circumstances of this case, the application is considered to be a justifiable and acceptable departure from the development plan.
 As such, the application is recommended for conditional approval.